Delivering customer success since 1981

 Benefits of the S1000D environment include:

-Faster, more accurate content sustainment
+Faster, more accurate, and cheaper content sustainment

 Ability to release change-only packages, instead of entire publications

 The process produced 40,000 modules, each representing a logical breakdown (trouble-shooting, maintenance, etc.).
 These modules are searchable and can be extensively repurposed.
-The data require fewer pages, and updates can occur simultaneously across all relevant content.
+The data require fewer pages, and updates occur simultaneously across all relevant content.